-In circumstances other than those set out in paragraphs 34-38 above, identity must be verified.
-The Financial Transactions Reporting Act, 2000 and the Financial Transactions Reporting Regulations, 2000 specify what evidence of identity is required.
+- In circumstances other than those set out in paragraphs 37-41 above, identity must be verified.
+The Financial Transactions Reporting Act, 2000 and the Financial Transactions Reporting Regulations, 2000 specify what evidence of identity is required. - A financial institution should establish to its satisfaction that it is dealing with a person (natural or corporate) and verify the identity of their clients. - 44 Whenever possible, the prospective customer should be interviewed personally. - Section 11(2) of the Financial Transactions Reporting Act, 2000 provides that in verifying the identity of any person, a financial institution may rely (in whole or in part) on evidence used by that financial institution on an earlier occasion to verify that person's identity, if the financial institution has reasonable grounds to believe that the evidence is still reasonably capable of establishing the identity of that person. - Section 11(3) of the Financial Transactions Reporting Act, 2000 provides that where a financial institution, as defined by section 2(3) of the Financial Transactions Reporting Act, 2000, is required by any provision of Part II of the Act, to verify the identity of any person in relation to any facility; and transactions may be conducted through that facility by means of an existing facility held by the person as a facility holder in another financial institution, and the first mentioned financial institution has obtained confirmation in writing that the other financial institution has verified the identity of the person then the first mentioned institution shall be deemed to have complied with the requirement to verify the identity of that person if that financial institution takes all such steps as are reasonably necessary to confirm the existence of the other facility.

-- A financial institution should establish to its satisfaction that it is dealing with a person (natural or corporate) and verify the identity of those persons who have use of insurance products and services. - Whenever possible, the prospective customer should be interviewed personally. - Section 11(2) of the Financial Transactions Reporting Act, 2000 provides that in verifying the identity of any person, a financial institution may rely (in whole or in part) on evidence used by that financial institution on an earlier occasion to verify that person's identity, if the financial institution has reasonable grounds to believe that the evidence is still reasonably capable of establishing the identity of that person. - Section 11(3) of the Financial Transactions Reporting Act, 2000 provides that where a financial institution, as defined in section 2(3) of the Financial Transactions Reporting Act, 2000, is required by any provision of Part II of the Act, to verify the identity of any person in relation to any facility; and transactions may be conducted through that facility by means of an existing facility held by the person as a facility holder in another financial institution, and the first mentioned financial institution has obtained confirmation in writing that the other financial institution has verified the identity of the person, then the first mentioned financial institution shall be deemed to have complied with the requirement to verify the identity of that person if that financial institution takes all such steps as are reasonably necessary to confirm the existence of the other facility.
+In other words, in the case of arrangements between two facilities which accommodates the conduct of transactions between them (whether held by the same or different financial institutions), the duty to verify identity is met once all such steps as are necessary to confirm the existence of the other facility have been taken.

-In other words, in the case of arrangements between two facilities which accommodate the conduct of transactions between them (whether held by the same of different financial institutions), the duty to verify identity is met once all such steps as are reasonably necessary to confirm the existence of the other facility have been taken.
+47 Section 11(4) of the Financial Transactions Reporting Act, 2000 provides that where a financial institution, as defined by section 2(3) of the Financial Transactions Reporting Act, 2000, confirms in writing that it has verified the identity of a person in relation to an occasional transaction which is conducted by means of an existing facility that is provided by another financial institution, in relation to which that person is a facility holder, in these circumstances that other financial institution, having obtained the said written confirmation, is not required to verify the identity of the person.

-- Section 11(4) of the Financial Transactions Reporting Act, 2000 provides that where a financial institution, as defined in section 2(3) of the Financial Transactions Reporting Act, 2000, confirms in writing that it has verified the identity of a person in relation to an occasional transaction which is conducted by means of an existing facility that is provided by another financial institution, in relation to which that person is a facility holder, in these circumstances that other financial institution, having obtained the said written confirmation, is not required to verify the identity of the person. - The proviso to sections 8(6), 9(6), 11(3) and 11(4) of the Financial Transactions Reporting Act, 2000 provides that confirmation may be accepted from a foreign financial institution in the circumstances set out in these sections, only if such institution is located in a country mentioned in the First Schedule to the Act.
-Insurance services providers should take steps to ensure that the foreign financial institution does actually exist and is contained on the relevant regulator's list of regulated institutions or by checking with a correspondent institution in the home country.
+The proviso to sections 8(6), 9(6), 11(3) and 11(4) of the Financial Transactions Reporting Act, 2000 provides that written confirmation may be accepted from a foreign financial institution only if such institution is located in a country mentioned in the First Schedule to the Act.
+Financial institutions should take steps to ensure that the foreign financial institution does actually exist and is contained on the relevant regulator's list of regulated institutions or by checking with a correspondent institution in the home country.